tieje/unofficial_powell_365_docs/content/recipes/combined_search_videos.md

 ## What We Are Making

-&emsp; A list of accessible links is one of the most commonly requested requirements that clients ask for in SharePoint sites.
-To create this grid style list of links with icons, perform the following steps.
+&emsp; A list of videos as part of a combined search webpart.

 ## In Powell Manager